 It’s not that people with BPD are crazy.
 Far from it actually from my experience.
 It’s just that they’ve been through a lot of experiences in life that have caused them to think differently.

 My entire blog and everything I create is with the idea that if you can improve your life, would you?
 The mind is a powerful beast and I’ve seen many people improve their relationships just by changing they way they think.

 In this article, I want to teach you the basics of what I believe are the foundations to building a long-term, successful, fulfilling BPD relationship – or any relationship to be honest.

-Step #1: Learn About Yourself First
+Step #1: Focus On Yourself

 Why is this so important?

 - You cannot expect to have a truly open and honest relationship when you don’t even know yourself.